1jour1vin

 Nose

-It offers vibrant, ripe, fresh fruit aromas, enhanced by subtle woody notes
+It offers bright, ripe, fresh fruit aromas, enhanced by subtle woody notes

 Palate

-Already smooth, it boasts a fine tannic structure supported by pleasant acidity, indicating good aging potential.
-Depth, structure, and balance
+Already smooth, it has a lovely tannic structure supported by pleasant acidity, indicating good aging potential.
+Depth, tension, and balance

 Serve